Friederike-dev/MiniEmailApplication/README.md

 # MiniEmailApplication
-a small Email Application for a german gmx-email-account
+a small Java Email Application for a german gmx-email-account